 Meanwhile it makes sense to start cutting and offsetting carbon emissions straight away.
 Preventing catastrophic climate change tomorrow means taking action today.

 We embrace our responsibility to do that, and also acknowledge that offsetting carbon emissions in no way diminishes the need to cut our carbon footprint as quickly as possible.
 You can read more about what Exeter College is doing to become more sustainable here.

 Research and education are vital to preventing climate change and we are proud that so much is being done across the University of Oxford to improve our understanding of climate change and to create innovative solutions.

 A crisis such as the climate emergency should be tackled in as many ways as possible.
 We believe that cutting and offsetting carbon emissions are crucial actions we should take, alongside research and education, to prevent irreversible climate change.

 Accountability and impact

 Detailed information is available about the four projects Exeter College is supporting and each is carefully audited to ensure that they meet their objectives.
-You can find out more about the projects here.
+We will share further information on each project on 19 May.

 The UK government is the first major economy to pass net zero emissions law.
 There are a number of websites where you can read about the legislation and more about the details and challenges of reaching this goal.